In February 2021, Royal Brompton and Harefield hospitals became part of Guy’s and St Thomas’ NHS Foundation Trust.

-We are the largest specialist heart and lung centre in the UK and among the largest in Europe.
-We work from two main sites:
+Working from two main sites, Royal Brompton Hospital in Chelsea, West London and Harefield Hospital near Uxbridge, we are the largest specialist heart and lung centre in the UK and among the largest in Europe.

-Royal Brompton & Harefield NHS Foundation Trust is a partnership of two specialist heart and lung hospitals, which means that we only provide treatment for people with heart and lung disease.
-We carry out some of the most complicated surgery, and offer some of the most sophisticated treatment that is available anywhere in the world
+Our specialist hospitals provide treatment for people with heart and lung disease, including rare and complex conditions.
+We carry out some of the most complicated surgery, and offer some of the most sophisticated treatment that is available anywhere in the world.

-Among their many achievements, experts at the Trust:
+Among their many achievements, experts at Royal Brompton and Harefield hospitals:

 - pioneered intricate heart surgery for newborn infants born with a congenital heart disease